Earnest Money Basics

 The Implications of a Contract

-When a seller accepts an offer to purchase, she is contractually bound to take the property off the market for a period of time while contingencies like inspections and appraisals are taken care of.
-She needs some sense of security that the deal will go through.
+When a seller accepts an offer to purchase, they are contractually bound to take the property off the market for a period of time while contingencies like inspections and appraisals are taken care of.
+They need some sense of security that the deal will go through.

 How Much Money Is It?